-He Was Into Black Magick Sex Rituals
+He Was Into Black Magic Sex Rituals

-Hubbard was all too eager to help Parsons with his occult rituals, and Parsons thought Hubbard was gifted in magic.
-The two began a sex ritual they called the "Babalon Working," an attempt to create what Crowley called a "moonchild."
-The ritual involved Hubbard chanting while Parsons had sex with a woman, in the hopes of conceiving said moonchild.
+Hubbard was allegedly eager to help Parsons with his occult rituals, and Parsons thought Hubbard was gifted in magic.
+The two reportedly began a sex ritual they called the "Babalon Working," an attempt to create what Crowley called a "moonchild."
+The ritual involved Hubbard chanting and "summoning" Bablon while Parsons had sex with a woman, in the hopes of conceiving said moonchild.